Gradientism

 The Thermodynamic Ethic — Humanity survives by consuming limited gradients of order.
 To endure, it must continuously and intelligently expand its capacity to dissipate energy sustainably; through innovation, adaptation, and cooperation that creates and preserves the gradients enabling future flux.
 Failure to do so ensures extinction or absorption by other systems—living or non—that will seek our substrate to perpetuate their existence.

-Novel Implications
+Implications

 1. AI gains a universal ethical framework that prevents extinction-level misalignment.